Jesse Simon discovers some of Berlin’s former movers and shakers via the city’s ‘honoured graves’…

 In Berlin there are few single graves that attract any kind of sustained pilgrimage and no one cemetery that, like Père Lachaise, has attained the status of tourist attraction; yet the cemeteries of Berlin can provide a fascinating history of German and European culture over the last three centuries.
 In amongst those polished stones and carved names are the hidden stories of poets and musicians, scientists and statesmen, many of whom helped shape not only the German capital, but the larger modern world.

 One can visit many of Berlin’s major cemeteries in a single day, but few are designed as attractions, and many do not even bother to provide information about their most famous residents.
 For this reason, it is always a good idea to do a bit of advance planning before you set off.

 A full list of Ehrengräber — ‘honoured graves’, the numerous individuals who have contributed to the cultural and intellectual life of the city – can be found online (sorted alphabetically by surname, but not by cemetery), and in the cemeteries themselves, where they are identified by a small terra-cotta marker next to the grave.
-In addition, the city of Berlin website and German Wikipedia pages provide some information about the individual cemeteries.
+In addition, the German Wikipedia page provides a list of individual graves.

 The available resources vary from place to place, and finding actual maps with grave locations can be difficult.
 Nonetheless, a small amount of research will go a long way.
 The real secret is not to become too obsessed with finding exactly who you’re looking for; part of the joy of cemetery walks is the thrill of accidental discovery.